appku/fairu/README.md

 # Fairu
 This is a utility library for the AppKu ecosystem which provides file and directory read/write operations for regular, YAML, TOML, and env files.

-# Running
-This is the core StashKu package and doesn not provide a CLI interface, as it is meant to be leveraged as a package.
-See the [StashKu Migrate](https://github.com/appku/stashku-migrate) for the `stashku` CLI tool.

 # Configuration
 This library does not have any configuration options.